ronnywestphal/SmartCompany/README.md

 The circuit is powered by solar panels and/or wall outlet and was built to simulate a company's energy conumption.
 INA219 chips and an ESP32 were used to measure the effect and voltage in the circuits components.

 ## MQTT Protocol
 MQTT was used to communicate wirelessly between the circuit and the web application.
 The ESP32 transmitted/received data to/from a RPI4 that was in a separate network using Dynamic DNS.
 The RPI4 forwarded/received data to/from the web application.
-The MQTT subscriber client in the web application needs to run in a separate thread to avoid it blocking the rest of the application.
+The MQTT subscriber client on the web application needs to run in a separate thread to avoid it blocking the rest of the application.